Magical Morning Routines with Leilani Wagner April 20 2018

 Meditation tricks: Headspace app, Insight Timer app, search YouTube for “guided meditations” or “meditation music” (I use Insight Timer and use the timer feature with the rain sound in the background)

 Movement tricks: Youtube or search for “morning movement” or “morning yoga” or “morning stretch” (here’s a good starter if you’re into yoga: https://www.mindbodygreen.com/0-13881/5-yoga-poses-to-practice-first-thing-in-the-morning.html)

 If you start your day grateful, you can quickly find things throughout your day to be grateful for, even when times get tough.
 Write down 5 things that you are grateful for, or say them out loud.
 It could be as simple as “I’m grateful for the air I breathe, the roof over my head, the friends and family I have, and food that fuels my body.”
 Whatever it is you’re grateful for, express it!

 These are just pieces of the morning ritual - it can be more, it can be less, but it all starts with you and what makes you grounded and happy.

-Yoga & meditation teacher, Leilani Wagner, is the voice behind Graceful Renegade, a site dedicated to connecting people to their highest self.
+Impact and transformation coach, Leilani Wagner, is the voice behind Graceful Renegade, a site dedicated to connecting people to their highest self.
 Find out more about Leilani by following her on Instagram and Facebook.

 Interested in diving deeper?